 Candidate Sourcing and Discovery

-This is where AI creates the single largest return for TA teams.
+Sourcing is where AI creates the single largest return for TA teams.
 Thirty-two percent of organizations already use AI to automate candidate searches (SHRM, 2025), and that number is growing fast because the impact is immediate and measurable.

 Traditional sourcing hits a ceiling quickly.
 A recruiter can review maybe 50-100 profiles per day on LinkedIn.
-AI sourcing platforms scan hundreds of millions of profiles and surface the strongest matches in minutes.
-The difference isn't incremental - it's a fundamentally different approach to finding talent.
+Hundreds of millions of profiles get scanned and ranked in minutes by AI sourcing platforms.
+Scanning at that scale isn’t an incremental improvement - it’s a fundamentally different approach to finding talent.

 Resume Screening and Shortlisting